rao10/casswiki_quartz/content/Others/FOTCM.md

 ![[fotcm_logo_500.png|hsmall center ]]
-> [!caption|center no-title no-icon no-margin ]
-> _The Fellowship of the Cosmic Mind_

-**The Fellowship of the Cosmic Mind – Church of Revived PaleoChristianity** (FotCM) was founded in September 2009 as a nonprofit religious corporation.
+**The Fellowship of the Cosmic Mind – Church of Revived PaleoChristianity** (FOTCM) was founded in September 2009 as a nonprofit religious corporation.

 Mission
 -------